EdenKupe/anarchysf/pages/g/000800 William S. Gibson.md

 yearReleased: "2003"
 author: "William S. Gibson"
 ---
-_Idoru_'s Walled City "presents us with a new model of anarchist politics, for it insists that truly radical activities cannot be carried out within the epistemological framework of modern spatial relations" (<a href="Shelley,%20Mary">Call</a>: 105).
-For <a href="biblio.htm#Sheehan">Seán Sheehan</a>, however, "Cyberpunk is partly  characterized by neat, throw-away concepts like the Walled City, but such ideas  hardly constitute an attempt to dismantle the bourgeois forms of reality,  especially when they occur within novels like _Idoru_ that are utterly  conventional in their narrative form."
+_Idoru_'s Walled City "presents us with a new model of anarchist politics, for it insists that truly radical activities cannot be carried out within the epistemological framework of modern spatial relations" (Call (1999): 105).
+For Seán Sheehan (2003), however, "Cyberpunk is partly  characterized by neat, throw-away concepts like the Walled City, but such ideas  hardly constitute an attempt to dismantle the bourgeois forms of reality,  especially when they occur within novels like _Idoru_ that are utterly  conventional in their narrative form."

 Rich Dana (Ricardo Feral) quoted from _All Tomorrow's Parties_ in his 'Feral Technology' piece for _Fifth Estate_ #405, Winter 2020.